 The TLC app for iPhone, iPad, and Android has access to a limited number of free streaming episodes.
 At the moment, episodes are available for Four Weddings, Starter Wives Confidential, and Gypsy Sisters.
 You can also watch from a PC at the desktop site.

-Some of the other popular networks either do not stream free TV shows on mobile apps at all (Comedy Central, USA, AMC) or require you to log in with your cable subscription info to watch full episodes (TBS, TNT, VH1, MTV.)
+Some of the other popular networks require you to log in with your cable subscription info to watch full episodes (AMC, MTV, TBS, TNT, USA, VH1.)

 Other ways to watch TV on mobile devices without cable:

 Crackle is probably better known for free movies, but you can also stream free TV episodes from older shows like: Seinfeld, The Shield, Rescue Me, Married With Children, News Radio, and classic shows and animated series.
 The Crackle app is available for iPhone/iPad and Android.